 - An Out of Control Animal: A handler may be directed to remove an animal if it is out of control and the handler does not take effective action to control it.
-If the out of control behavior happens repeatedly, the handler may be prohibited from bringing the animal into university facilities until the handler can demonstrate that s/he has taken significant steps to mitigate the behavior.
+If the out-of-control behavior happens repeatedly, the handler may be prohibited from bringing the animal into university facilities until the handler can demonstrate that they have taken significant steps to mitigate the behavior.

 - Non-housebroken Animal: A handler may be directed to remove an animal that is not housebroken.